douglasjordan2/dougless/README.md

 ## Current Status

-Phase 1 (Foundation) and Phase 2 (File System & Modules) are complete!
+**Phase 1 (Foundation) and Phase 2 (File System & Modules) are COMPLETE! ✅**

+All features are fully implemented, tested, and validated with 25/25 tests passing.

 Currently implemented:

 ### Core Infrastructure ✅
 - ✅ Basic project structure and Go module setup